 You will probably be advised to leave the tub to deliver the placenta – this is because some women feel faint during this final stage and this can become tricky if you remain in the water.

-You will have a midwife on hand who will make sure the water stay at 37 degrees or below, check the progress of your labor and monitor you and your baby’s vital signs throughout.
+You will have a midwife on hand who will make sure the water stay around 100 degrees, check the progress of your labor and monitor you and your baby’s vital signs throughout.

 Is it safe?

 Both the Royal College of Midwives and the Royal College of Obstetricians and Gynacologists endorse the use of birth tubs for women without complicated pregnancies.

 There is no reason why you should not opt for a water birth if you are: